Rewzilla/c-debugging-tips/howto/asan.md

 Aborted
 ```

 Without a deep understanding of system internals, this error message isn't terribly helpful.
-Luckily ASAN can quickly identify exactly where the problem occured and what went wrong!
+Luckily ASAN can quickly identify exactly where the problem occurred and what went wrong!
 Let's compile the program with ASAN and run it again.

 ```
 andrew@dev:~$ clang -fsanitize=address example.c -g